 As always, I’ll share with you my photos to help me tell my Pamukkale story.

 From Selçuk, we took a tour bus ride and drove for 3 hours to Pamukkale.
-Before this, we were considering taking a train ride from Selçuk to Denizli, then Denizli to Pamukkale by dolmus or taxi, as described by Turkey Travel Planner site.
-However, we thought that although doable and cheaper, this mode will take more travel time, which is important for us as we need to go back to Selçuk on the same day.
+Before this, we were considering taking a train ride from Selçuk to Denizli, then Denizli to Pamukkale by dolmus or taxi.
+However, we thought that although doable and cheaper, this mode will take more travel time.
+Our time is limited because we need to go back to Selçuk on the same day.

 Furthermore, our hotel owner had a way of talking us into the guided tour.
 In other words, we bought the idea and so we went.
 We did not regret it and had a great time with Sergen, our Turkish guide.
 Check out Wander Turkey if you are looking for a tour provider.

 Before seeing Pamukkale’s travertines for real, I googled the images and the white terraces with blue pools simply blew me away.
 Pamukkale travertines were formed through thousands of years of natural process.